-- Attend weekly staff meetings, and organization meetings regarding income
+- Attend weekly meetings with staff and monthly committee meetings around policy improvements.

-- Contribute articles to the monthly newsletter, and weekly postings on NCH social media and website pages
+- Contribute articles to the weekly newsletter, social media and website on our NCH policy objectives.

-- Gather information for a yearly report on income
+- Gather information for a yearly reports on policy successes.

 Required Skills and Experience: